 These facts don't keep taxpayers from contesting the tax laws, with arguments based on frivolous reasons.
 Some contend that filing a Form 1040 violates the Fifth Amendment right against self-incrimination.
 Others argue that wages, tips and other compensation aren't income, but rather an exchange of labor for money.
 Still others have stated that they aren't required to pay taxes because the federal tax return form and instructions don't display the Office of Management and Budget control number required by the Paperwork Reduction Act.

 The truth of the matter is whether you're a financial consultant or a fitness instructor, if you're a U.S. citizen or a legal resident who earns taxable income, you must file a tax return.

 But does that mean everyone will pay income taxes?
 Not necessarily.
-According to the Tax Policy Center, a nonprofit joint venture by the Urban Institute and Brookings Institution, around 75.5 million or 43.3 percent of tax-filing households don’t pay any federal income tax in 2022 (tax year 2021).
+According to the Tax Policy Center, a nonprofit joint venture by the Urban Institute and Brookings Institution, 57 percent of tax-filing households didn’t pay any federal income tax in 2022 (tax year 2021).
 This was a huge increase from the 44 percent of households who didn't pay in 2020.
 The jump was because of government stimulus checks and tax credits, due to the COVID-19 pandemic [source: Frank].
 However in 2023 (tax year 2022), the Center estimated that just 40 percent of households will not pay taxes.
 The decrease in non-taxpaying households is due to the expiration of these COVID-related tax credits as well as a strong job market.
 What determines who pays and who doesn't?